5 questions people ask Americans abroad – and my answers

 In any case, walking’s just not something people do in most places.

-Here in my European capital, though, I walk about an hour a day just as a part of my lifestyle.
+Here in my major European city, though, I walk about an hour (or more) a day just as a part of my lifestyle.
 Walk to get coffee, walk to get groceries, walk to catch the bus or the metro, walk to a nearby restaurant for dinner.

 I also walk for fun, just to clear my mind.